Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium

 {Sterrenkundig Observatorium, Ghent University, Krĳgslaan 299, B-9000 Ghent, Belgium \\ {\href{mailto:tassilo.scheffler@ugent.be}{tassilo.scheffler@ugent.be}} \and Department of Physics and Astronomy, University College London, Gower Street, London WC1E 6BT, UK }

 \authorrunning{Tassilo Scheffler et al.}

-\abstract {While supernova remnants (SNRs) are observed to produce up to \unit[1]{M$_\odot$} of dust, the amount of dust destroyed by the forward shock is poorly constrained, raising the question whether they are net dust producers or destroyers.} {We aim to estimate the dust destruction efficiency of SNR forward shocks in a realistically turbulent interstellar medium (ISM) during their most destructive phase, and assess dust shielding by high density filaments during this period.} {We run 3D high-resolution turbulence simulations for different turbulent Mach numbers (0--3) and average ISM densities (\unit[1--100]{cm$^{-3}$}) to resemble observations of the turbulent ISM.
-We then set off a supernova explosion to trace its 3D magnetohydrodynamical evolution for the first \unit[10]{kyr}.
-Finally, we run post-processing simulations to investigate the dust transport and destruction by the SNR forward shock, taking into account gas and plasma drag, kinetic and thermal sputtering, and grain-grain collisions, and considering either silicates or carbonaceous dust.} {The dust destruction rate of the forward shock strongly depends on the average ISM density and turbulence strength, varying between 27--92\% (\unit[0.85--11.0]{M$_\odot$}) in the studied \unit[10]{kyr}.
-Overall, dust is less efficiently destroyed in a low density medium ($\unit[1]{cm^{-3}}$, 27--57\%) than in intermediate ($\unit[10]{cm^{-3}}$, 46--92\%) and high density ($\unit[100]{cm^{-3}}$, 73--87\%) cases.
+\abstract {While supernova remnants (SNRs) have been observed to produce up to \unit[1]{M$_\odot$} of dust, the amount of dust destroyed by the forward shock is poorly constrained, raising the question of whether they are net dust producers or destroyers.} {Our aim was to estimate the dust destruction efficiency of SNR forward shocks in a realistically turbulent interstellar medium (ISM) during their most destructive phase, and to assess dust shielding by high-density filaments during this period.} {We ran 3D high-resolution turbulence simulations for different turbulent Mach numbers (0--3) and average ISM densities (\unit[1--100]{cm$^{-3}$}) to resemble observations of the turbulent ISM.
+We then set off a supernova explosion to trace its 3D magnetohydrodynamic evolution for the first \unit[10]{kyr}.
+Finally, we ran post-processing simulations to investigate the dust transport and destruction by the SNR forward shock, taking into account gas and plasma drag, kinetic and thermal sputtering, and grain-grain collisions, and considering either silicates or carbonaceous dust.} {The dust destruction rate of the forward shock strongly depends on the average ISM density and turbulence strength, varying in the range 27--92\% (\unit[0.85--11.0]{M$_\odot$}) in the studied \unit[10]{kyr}.
+Overall, dust is less efficiently destroyed in a low-density medium ($\unit[1]{cm^{-3}}$, 27--57\%) than in intermediate-density ($\unit[10]{cm^{-3}}$, 46--92\%) and high-density ($\unit[100]{cm^{-3}}$, 73--87\%) cases.
 The forward shock is found to destroy 8--34\% less dust in high Mach turbulence compared to a homogeneous medium.
-Furthermore, carbonaceous grains are more robust (up to 21\% more) than silicates.} {Filaments can partly shield dust from destruction in the first \unit[10]{kyr}, however, always more than \unit[0.85]{M$_\odot$} of dust is destroyed, making most SNRs dust sinks under the conditions explored in this work.
-The destruction efficiency of the SNRs with less than \unit[1]{M$_\odot$} of destroyed dust has not yet plateaued so that they are most likely also net dust destroyers by the end of their lifetime.}
+Furthermore, carbonaceous grains are up to 21\% more robust than silicates.} {Filaments can partly shield dust from destruction in the first \unit[10]{kyr}; however, always more than \unit[0.85]{M$_\odot$} of dust is destroyed, making most SNRs dust sinks under the conditions explored in this work.
+The destruction efficiency of the SNRs with less than \unit[1]{M$_\odot$} of destroyed dust has not yet plateaued, so that they are most likely also net dust destroyers by the end of their lifetimes.}

 \keywords{ISM: dust -- ISM: supernova remnants -- Supernovae: general -- Turbulence -- Magnetohydrodynamics (MHD) -- Shock waves}